8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

-The mountains and beautiful natural surrounding of Chiang Mai are adding to the beautiful atmosphere that this city is covered in, making it the perfect base for plenty of day trips from Chiang Mai.
+The mountains and beautiful natural surroundings of Chiang Mai add to the beautiful atmosphere that this city is covered in, making it the perfect base for plenty of day trips from Chiang Mai.

-Also, staying in Chiang Mai is more affordable than the southern beach resorts of Koh Samui, Koh Tao and Koh Phangan or the sparkling capital Bangkok as it is also a nice change to breathe in the fresh air of the mountains.
+Also, staying in Chiang Mai is more affordable than the southern beach resorts of Koh Samui, Koh Tao and Koh Phangan or the sparkling capital of Bangkok as it is also a chance to breathe in the fresh air of the mountains.

-The best and most ethical day tours are lead by the Elephant Jungle Sanctuary.
+The best and most ethical day tours are led by the Elephant Jungle Sanctuary.
 They also offer multiple day experiences where you can spend more time with the elephants while immersing yourself in the local hill tribe culture, cook and sleep with a local family.
-Or join their once-in-a-lifetime experience and volunteer for a week which you'll be spending watching the elephants and help carry out some research on their natural behaviour.
+Or join their once-in-a-lifetime experience and volunteer for a week which you'll spend watching the elephants and helping carry out some research on their natural behaviour.
 Help teach English to the local kids and immerse yourself in hill-tribe culture.
-Read more about 1 week volunteering here.

-This post is about small day trips out of Chiang Mai to organize and take on your own and when I talk about driving I mean driving yourself on a scooter or hiring a driver for the day.
-I think this gives you ultimate flexibility as you are able to stop anywhere interesting that catches your eye.
+This post is about small day trips out of Chiang Mai to organize and take on your own scooter and when I talk about driving I mean driving yourself on a scooter or hiring a driver for the day.
+I think this gives you ultimate flexibility as you can stop anywhere interesting that catches your eye.

-If you end up hiring a scooter yourself, it's best to ask at your hotel or hostel to have a safe ride.
-Also, do make sure you get travel insurance!!
-I cannot stress this enough and love using World Nomads Insurance.
+If you end up renting a scooter yourself, it's best to ask at your hotel or hostel to have a safe ride.
+Also, do make sure you get travel insurance, I cannot stress this enough!

 Organising Your Day Trips From Chiang Mai By Car